lsphillips/wait-for-the-element/README.md

 ### Options

-  - `timeout` - Determines the maximum amount of time you want to wait for (in milliseconds).
+  - `timeout` - The maximum amount of time (in milliseconds) to wait for a matching element to exist.
 Defaults to 2.5 seconds.
-  - `scope` - Determines the scope you want to search in.
+  - `scope` - The root element to start searching from.
 Defaults to the entire document.

 ### Compatibility

-This project uses mutation observers to improve performance, which are subject to [browser support](https://caniuse.com/#feat=mutationobserver).
+This project uses mutation observers to improve performance, which is subject to [browser support](https://caniuse.com/#feat=mutationobserver).

 ## Getting started